contentful/ui-extensions-sdk/doc/widget-api-frontend.md

 ### Assets

-Same as the entries method with “Entry” replaced by “Asset”.
+Same as the entry's method with “Entry” replaced by “Asset”.
 In addition there is `space.processAssetFile(asset, locale)`